kpg-anon/extcount/README.md

     ```

 ## 💻 Usage 💻
-By default, the current working directory will be used if none if none is provided.
+By default, the current working directory will be used if none is provided.
 The optional `-e` flag is used to specify one or multiple comma-separated extensions.

 Example: